Mortlake: Nearest railway stations

-These are minor stops on the Waterloo to Reading Line which has four branch lines: to Windsor Riverside station, to Weybridge and back to the London terminus via Kingston upon Thames or Brentford.
+These are minor stops on the Waterloo–Reading line which has four branch lines: to Windsor Riverside station, to Weybridge and back to the London terminus via Kingston upon Thames or Brentford.
 The stations are only served by trains on the latter two lines, as services to Windsor or Reading bypass both.

 This railway is a narrow bisector of the settlement, being generally on the flat with its streets, which tend to run perpendicular to it.
 It runs in the middle of Worple Way, separating it into north and south sides.